opestro/Traefik-and-Portainer-with-SSL/README.md

     Replace `<USER>` and `<PASSWORD>` with your desired username and password.

-3. Add the hashed password to your `docker-compose.yml` in the Portainer service definition.
+2. Add the hashed password to your `docker-compose.yml` in the Portainer service definition.

-4. Start Portainer:
+3. Start Portainer work-dir : /portainer (change the configuration inside the `docker-compose.yml`)

     ```bash
     docker-compose up -d
     ```

-## Traefik Routes Configuration
+## EXTRA (optional) :Traefik Routes Configuration

 1. Create and edit `config.yml`: